 worried, and disappointed too, because there was no sign of American or Canadian

 The Germans were nervous, but still in complete control.
 Neighbours told us that

 one of the gliders had been shot down not far from the village.
-Apparently some American
+Apparently, some

 Very early the next morning, I went to the Sint-Peters-Banden church, where I was

 an altar boy.
 I saw traces of blood on the front steps of the church.
 The iron gates

 to the graveyard were open.
 German soldiers in the cemetery were busy with wheelbarrows